courselabs/kubernetes/labs/pods/README.md

 kubectl exec sleep -- curl -s <whoami-pod-ip>
 ```

-> The output is the response from the whoami server - it includes the  hostname and IP addresses
+> The output is the response from the HTTP server running in the whoami Pod - it includes the hostname and IP addresses

 ## Lab

 Pods are an abstraction over containers.
-They wrap the container and monitor it - if it exits the Pod restarts, creating a new container to keep your app running.
+They wrap the container and monitor it - if the app crashes the Pod restarts, creating a new container to keep your app running.
 This is the first layer of high-availability Kubernetes provides.

 You can see this in action with a badly-configured app, where the container keeps exiting.
 Write your own Pod spec to run a container from the Docker Hub image `courselabs/bad-sleep`.
 Deploy your spec and watch the Pod - what happens after about 30 seconds?
 And after a couple of minutes?

-Kubernetes will keep trying to make the Pod work, so you'll want to remove it when you're done.
+Kubernetes will keep trying to make the Pod work, so you can remove it when you're done.

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).